The future of tea: The biggest consumer trends to look out for in 2019

 With consumers demanding more natural and ethical ingredients, new product launches are on the rise in order to satisfy buyers.
-Avid tea drinkers are searching for more naturally friendly drinks with earthy flavours, such as turmeric, ginger, matcha and cumin.
+Avid tea drinkers are searching for more naturally friendly drinks with earthy flavours, such as turmeric, ginger, matcha and cumin, while some tea drinkers would certainly enjoy the refreshing and complex flavour of hibiscus tea.
 Beneficial ingredients containing bold flavours such as those previously mentioned will continue to gain popularity throughout the year.

 With a surprising growth in popularity, chai tea has risen by 93.8 per cent, making it one of the most appreciated tea blends to date, and with the added benefits of boosting heart health, reducing blood sugar levels, aiding digestion and giving a helping hand in weight loss, it isn’t surprising to see how this has quickly become a favourite amongst avid tea drinkers.